boazbk/tcs/lec_11_running_time.md

 > # { .pause }
 Before reading the proof of [univ-nandpp](){.ref}, try to think how you would compute $TIMEDEVAL$ using your favorite programming language.
-That is, how you would write a program `Timed_Eval(P,x,T)` that gets a NAND<< program  `P` (represented in some convenient form), a string `x`, and an integer `T`, and simulates `P` for `T` steps.
+That is, how you would write a program `Timed_Eval(P,x,T)` that gets a NAND-RAM program  `P` (represented in some convenient form), a string `x`, and an integer `T`, and simulates `P` for `T` steps.
 You will likely find that your program requires $O(T)$ steps to perform this simulation.
 As in the case of [polyRAMTM-thm](){.ref}, the proof of [univ-nandpp](){.ref} is not very deep and it more important to understand its _statement_.
-If  you understand how  you would go about writing an interpreter for NAND<< using a modern programming language such as Python, then you know everything you need to know about this theorem.
+If  you understand how  you would go about writing an interpreter for NAND-RAM using a modern programming language such as Python, then you know everything you need to know about this theorem.

 ::: {.proof data-ref="univ-nandpp"}
-To present a universal NAND<< program in full we would need to describe a precise representation scheme, as well as the full NAND<< instructions for the program.
+To present a universal NAND-RAM program in full we would need to describe a precise representation scheme, as well as the full NAND-RAM instructions for the program.
 While this can be done, it is more important to focus on the main ideas, and so we just sketch the proof here.
-A  specification of NAND<< is given in the Appendix, and for the purposes of this simulation, we can simply use the representation of the code NAND<< as an ASCII string.
+A  specification of NAND-RAM is given in the Appendix, and for the purposes of this simulation, we can simply use the representation of the code NAND-RAM as an ASCII string.

-The program $U$ gets as input a NAND<< program $P$, an input $x$, and a time bound $T$ (given in the form $1^T$) and needs to simulate the execution of $P$ for $T$ steps.
+The program $U$ gets as input a NAND-RAM program $P$, an input $x$, and a time bound $T$ (given in the form $1^T$) and needs to simulate the execution of $P$ for $T$ steps.
 To do so, $U$ will do the following:

 1. $U$ will maintain variables  `current_line`, and `number_steps` for the current line to be executed and the number of steps executed so far.